BeepIsla/CSGO-Overwatch-Bot/README.md

 - - Log the past X ticks, when the suspect gets a kill check all angles within the past X ticks.
 If the difference is above the threshold add an infraction.
 - **AFKing**:
 - - Everytime the round starts log the current position of the player on every tick, at the end of the round compare all the positions.
 If the player did not leave a specific radius within the entire round add an infraction.
+- **Wallhack**:
+- - On every kill just check if the event included the `penetrated` parameter and if its 1 or higher, meaning the last bullet was a wallbang.
+It will not work when the player only damages through a wall instead of killing.

 # Config